rohnemus/bus-tracker/README.md

 # Installation

 ## Requirements
+All of this can manually or can be done automatically using setup.sh

 ### LED Matrix Library
 https://github.comlhzeller/rpi-rgb-led-matrix
 This library is included as submodule.
 Use the following commands to initialize: